Alert: New California Cellphone Law Now In Effect

 It’s simple.
-This new law helps protect churches.
+The new California cellphone law helps protect churches.
 Here’s how: the intent of the law is to prevent distracted behavior while driving, for example using a cellphone for texting, taking photos, streaming video, or playing games (remember Pokemon Go, anyone?).

 Distracted driving has become a big deal over the few last years, especially with the rapid spread of handheld devices, such as Android and iPhones.
 In fact, according to one study, driving while talking on a cellphone may be just as dangerous as driving under the influence.

 A few years ago, a driver in Ohio driving a church van crashed into a commuter train.
 Her van, carrying multiple children and another adult, crashed right through the crossing gates and into the train.
 The adult passenger was killed.
 Eight of the children, aged four through 10, were injured.
 During their investigations, police initially looked at the most common reasons for a crash, one of which was cited as being possible “driver distraction.”

 That driver could have been one of your staff, and those children and adult passenger could have been from your bible study and traveling from your ministry’s church event.
 The distraction could be as simple as getting a text message from a spouse or child, causing the driver to divert their eyes from the road for just a moment …